 With the many interventions of risk mitigation taken, I am striving to provide the safest environment that I am able to for both you and myself.
-Though please understand that in this pandemic our actions do impact others, I will need you to work with me to keep yourself, my other clients (as well as their families), and myself (and mine) safe by being open and honest about any symptoms you might be experiencing and/or any higher risk interactions/exposures in the 14 days leading up to your session.
+Though please understand that in this pandemic our actions do impact others, I will need you to work with me to keep yourself, my other clients (as well as their families), and myself safe by being open and honest about any symptoms you might be experiencing and/or any exposures in the 14 days leading up to your session.

 Please note that I have been fully vaccinated with Moderna as of 2/23/2021, but will continue to wear a mask and physically distance while indoors in public spaces and my office protocols will remain as such.
 Masks will continue to be required for your session despite vaccination status.
 At this time I am only seeing established clients and direct referrals.

-Clients are required to fill out a digital screening questionnaire within 24 hours of each appointment which can be filled out on a computer or mobile.
+Clients are required to fill out an online screening questionnaire form the day before every appointment which can be filled out on a computer or mobile.
 All scheduled appointments are pending results of the screening questionnaire.
-Your session will be postponed and fees will be waived in the event of ANY related COVID-19 exposure or symptoms, even if mild.
+Your session will be postponed and fees will be waived in the event of any related COVID-19 exposure or symptoms, even if mild.
 If I am experiencing any symptoms or exposure, I will contact you for rescheduling.
 I must be strict on this, even if you have already arrived at your appointment.
-This includes symptoms of allergies, now is the time to be extra cautious and please reschedule until symptoms resolve.

 When arriving for your session please do not enter the waiting room and instead wait in your car or outside until your scheduled session.
 Please text me at (541) 400-0016 to let me know you have arrived.
 I will let you know when you can head inside for your session and meet you at the door.
-A brief intake may be done over the phone or in the waiting area depending on if other clients or office mates are using the waiting room.
+A brief intake may be done in the waiting area or treatment room depending on if other clients are in the waiting room.
 Please be aware that I share the waiting room and restroom with two other therapists and their clients may occasionally be coming and going in the waiting room.
 Masks are required for all inside the building and there is space to distance.
 I do my very best to limit overlap of clients in the waiting room but if you are not comfortable with this possibility, please let me know ahead of time so that I may try to accommodate.

 You are required to wear a mask that is fully covering both mouth and nose while you are inside the building and for the entirety of your massage session including face down.
-If you have a medical condition that prevents you from wearing a mask, I am unable to treat you at this time.
+You are required to wear a mask for the entirety of your session even if you are fully vaccinated.
 I ask that you please not use a gaiter or bandana type face covering for your session as this is easily moved and is not secure for receiving close contact bodywork.
 I also ask that you please not use a mask with a valve as this type of mask does not prevent aerosols from being released during exhalation.
-If you do not have a non-bandana/valved type mask or a clean mask, a new disposable surgical mask will be provided to you before you enter the building.
+If you do not have a non-bandana/valved type mask or a clean mask, a surgical mask will be provided to you before you enter the building.

 Considerations for choosing a mask for your session: